Stock market today: Asian stocks follow Wall St up after strong US jobs report

-BEIJING -- Asian stocks followed Wall Street higher on Monday after strong U.S. hiring data suggested a possible recession might be further away, while smaller wage gains stoked hopes inflationary pressures are weakening.
+BEIJING -- Asian stocks and Wall Street futures rose Monday after U.S. jobs data suggested a recession might be farther off while at the same time inflation pressures are weakening.

-Tokyo's benchmark gained almost 2%.
-Shanghai, Hong Kong and Seoul also rose.
+London and Frankfurt opened higher.
+Tokyo gained more than 2%.
+Shanghai and Hong Kong also rose.

+Oil prices rose more than $1.60 per barrel after Saudi Arabia announced it will cut output by 1 million barrels per day to support sagging prices.

-Wall Street's benchmark S&P 500 index leaped 1.5% on Friday, putting it on the verge of entering what traders call a “bull market” after rising nearly 20% in seven months.
+Wall Street's benchmark S&P 500 index leaped 1.5% on Friday after government data showed employers hired more people than expected in May.
+That suggests the economy is strong despite repeated rate increases to cool inflation.

 “Markets appear poised to ride last week’s upward momentum as bubbly risk appetite finds a comfort pillow in hopes for a U.S. soft landing,” said Stephen Innes of SPI Asset Management in a report.

-India's Sensex opened up 0.5% at 62,860.24.
-Singapore gained while Jakarta declined.
+India's Sensex opened up 0.5% at 62,844.36.
+Singapore and Jakarta gained.
 Markets in New Zealand and Thailand were closed for holidays.

 The Labor Department’s monthly jobs report showed a slowdown in wage increases even though hiring strengthened.
 While that may discourage workers who are trying to keep up with rising prices, investors believe slower wage gains will mean less upward pressure on inflation.

-Unemployment also rose by more than expected last month, moving up to 3.7% from a five-decade low.
-That implies a more slack in the job market and seems to conflict with hiring data, which come from a separate survey.
+U.S. unemployment also rose by more than expected last month, moving up to 3.7% from a five-decade low.
+That implies more slack in the job market and seems to conflict with hiring data, which come from a separate survey.

 Following the report, traders were largely expecting the Fed to hold interest rates steady at this month's meeting.
 That would be the first time it hasn’t hiked rates in more than a year.